Conditional quantum thermometry -- enhancing precision by measuring less: Conclusion

-\paragraph{{Concluding remarks}} In conclusion, we have introduced a conditional thermal state, which is a thermal state conditioned on the pointer {states, and} demonstrated that {this} conditional thermal state can outperform the Gibbs state in the quantum thermometry as a useful resource state.
+In conclusion, we have introduced a conditional thermal state, which is a thermal state conditioned on the pointer {states, and} demonstrated that {this} conditional thermal state can outperform the Gibbs state in the quantum thermometry as a useful resource state.
 We also have explored its resource-theoretic properties in terms of the asymmetry, state convertibility and its relation to the quantum heat.
-From the practical perspective, these results could help experimentalists to achieve a better sensitivity in quantum thermometry under the constraints in the implementable measurements.
-From the fundamental point of view, these results provide insightful perspective on the implications of the conditional thermal state in the thermodynamic protocols in the quantum systems in a resource-theoretic approach. {Finally, the present analysis also provides an additional \emph{a posteriori} motivation and justification for the one-time energy measurement approach to quantum work \cite{Deffner16,Sone20a,Sone21b,Beyer2020,sone2022exchange,sone2023jarzynski}}.
+As an application, these results could help experimentalists to achieve a better sensitivity in quantum thermometry under the constraints in the implementable measurements.
+From the fundamental point of view, these results provide insightful perspective on the implications of the conditional thermal state in the thermodynamic protocols in the quantum systems in a resource-theoretic approach. {Finally, the present analysis also provides an additional \emph{a posteriori} motivation and justification for the one-time energy measurement approach to quantum work \cite{Deffner16,Sone20a,Sone21b,Beyer2020,sone2023exchange,sone2023jarzynski}}.
+Future work will involve further exploration of concrete state preparation protocols for generating the conditional thermal state.

 \acknowledgements{We would like to thank to Ryuji Takagi for helpful discussions.
 AS gratefully acknowledges startup funding supported by the University of Massachusetts, Boston.
 DOSP acknowledges the Brazilian funding agencies CNPq (Grant No. 307028/2019-4), FAPESP (Grant No. 2017/03727-0), and the Brazilian National Institute of Science and Technology of Quantum Information (INCT-IQ) Grant No. 465469/2014-0. {S.D. acknowledges support from the John Templeton Foundation under Grant No. 62422.}}